TabitaCuciureanu/Dotfiles/README.md

 ## License

-This source code is is free and unencumbered software released into the public domain.
+This source code is free and unencumbered software released into the public domain.
 Go wild!